aashildte/mpsadjoint/README.md

 ## Install

 ### Using docker
-The easiest way to run the code is to use the provided docker image.
+You can run the code using the provided docker image.
 For this you need to have [Docker](https://docs.docker.com/get-docker/).
 Once docker is installed you can pull the image
 ```
 docker pull ghcr.io/aashildte/mpsadjoint:latest
 ```